suhassimpragma/comviva-mobile-platform/README.md

 # Assumptions

-We have assumed that the UI elements will be displayed one below the other
+We have assumed that the UI elements will be displayed one below the other.